 In 1961 the Museum and its gardens were handed over to the City of York in trust.
 After many intervening changes in local government and associated budget constraints an agreement relating to the administration of the new Yorkshire Museum and Gardens Charity was signed in 2009 by the YMAG Trust, the City of York Council and the YPS.
 The Society thereby maintains a link with its past.

 The YPS has been influential in several related fields.
 The British Association for the Advancement of Science (now the British Science Association) was formed with the Societys help and held its inaugural meeting at the Yorkshire Museum in 1831.
-The YPS and the BSA have been closely linked ever since, the YPS being now a regional branch of the BSA.
+The YPS and the BSA have been closely linked ever since, the YPS being now an ally of the BSA.
 In 1889 the Museums Association was co-founded by the then Keeper of the Yorkshire Museum with the support and assistance of the YPS Council.
 In 1971 the Society joined the Council for British Archaeology in an initiative which led to the formation of the York Archaeological Trust.

 For more on the history of the Society see the Bibliography in the Resources section where you can find our Bibliography, and information on the YPS Archives.
 Also available there is a link to the YPS Historical Annual Reports Online These Annual Reports, from 1823 to1859, available to download free from the Biodiversity Heritage Library (BHL): http://www.biodiversitylibrary.org/bibliography/2482#/summary.